What is Tom Hollander's Net Worth?

 (Photo by Walter McBride/WireImage)

 His television career was also very active at this time.
 In 2019, he appeared in six episodes of "Baptiste."
 In 2020, he appeared in "Us" and also voiced some characters in "Robot Chicken."
 He has voiced the character of Alfred Pennyworth in the series "Harley Quinn" since 2020.
 In 2021, he voiced the character of Moon in "A Tale Dark & Grim."
 He appeared in six episodes of "The Ipcress Files."
 In 2022, he booked one of the main roles in the second season of the very popular series "The White Lotus."
 He played the character Quentin opposite Jennifer Coolidge.
-The season won Golden Globe Awards for Best Limited or Anthology Series.
+The show won Golden Globe Awards for Best Limited or Anthology Series.
 The American Film Institute named "The White Lotus" one of the ten best television programs of 2022.

 Over the course of his career, Hollander's talent has been recognized at various award shows.
 He has been recognized at the BAFTA Awards, the British Independent Film Awards, the Screen Actors Guild Awards, the London Critics Circle Film Awards, the Tony Awards, the Outer Critic Circle Awards, and the Drama League Awards.
 In January of 2016, Hollander became an Honorary Fellow of Selwyn College, Cambridge, his alma mater.